tomaskraus/jsit/README.md

 Some interesting things in `MyMath.js` test source affects the test output:

 - a string written after the `//:::` test header, is shown in the test output
-- if there is a line comment at the end of the test line, only that comment will be shown fotr that line in the test output
+- if there is a line comment at the end of the test line, only that comment will be shown for that line in the test output